r3sult/odan.github.io/_posts/2017-01-23-building-a-simple-web-api-with-vanilla-php.md

 Have fun :-)

 > **Attention:** Please do not use this funny example in a production system.<br>
-> A better approach would be to use the slim framework: https://www.slimframework.com/
+> A better approach would be to use the [Slim framework](https://www.slimframework.com/)